 At Fessenden Day Camp, children have fun at activities they love and discover new and exciting passions to pursue.
-Every day, campers participate in a wide range of activities, from our renown swimming program, archery and tennis, to theater, multimedia arts and digital photography.
+Every day, campers participate in a wide range of activities, from our renown swimming program, archery and tennis, to arts and crafts and multimedia arts.
 Through exposure to a range of activities, campers learn which ones they enjoy most, while building self-confidence and creating friendships that will last beyond the summer.

 Share the joy of summer with friends new and old